Sanctuary : Sanctuary City

 LA Design Weekend Installation (2025)

-Faith-Ann created this new series of textile flag sculptures by photographing signs of life and renewal after the January fires in Altadena, Pacific Palisades and Malibu this September.
+Faith-Ann created this new series of textile flag series by photographing signs of life and renewal after the January fires in Altadena, Pacific Palisades and Malibu this September.

-After shooting, she built each composition by merging images of nature’s resilience—birds, new regrowth—with the textures and hues from the abstract paintings she made in response to the fires, to create her distinctly dream-like images.
+She built each composition by merging images she photographed of nature’s resilience —birds, new regrowth—with the textures and hues from the abstract paintings she made in response to the fires, to create her distinct, dream-like images.

-She then printed these unique works onto delicate chiffon, sewn, and hung with care; the works stand as prayers and testaments to survival.
+She then printed these unique works on to delicate chiffon, sewn, and hung with care; the works stand as testaments to survival.

 Encircled by these flags, the community was given space to grieve, hope, repair, and dream.